 Read about techniques to reduce blurry photos including using a tripod, using your flash more and half depressing the shutter before taking the photo (pre-focusing).

 - Extensive range of equipment at low prices

 - Local contact centre to answer questions or place an order

-- Three specialist stores in Sydney, Melbourne and Brisbane
+- Four specialist stores in Canterbury (NSW), Sydney - CBD, Melbourne and Brisbane

 - Knowledgeable team ready to assist with technical and creative questions